bachya/aiowatttime/README.md

 asyncio.run(main())
 ```

-By default, the library creates a new connection to the device with each coroutine.
+By default, the library creates a new connection to the API with each coroutine.
 If
 you are calling a large number of coroutines (or merely want to squeeze out every second
 of runtime savings possible), an
 [`aiohttp`](https://github.com/aio-libs/aiohttp) `ClientSession` can be used for connection